harmlessprince/taocomerce-docs/src/api-endpoints/payment/initialize-payment.md

 # Initialize Payment

 ## 📌 Description
 The **Initialize Payment** API allows users to start the payment process for an order.
-Before initializing payment, users must have a valid `orderId`, which can be obtained from the **Checkout API**.
+Before initializing payment, you must have a valid `orderId`, which can be obtained from the **Checkout API**.

 ## 🔗 How to Get an `orderId`
 To get a valid `orderId`, the user must first complete the checkout process.
 Refer to the **[Checkout API](../cart/checkout.md)** for details on how to create an order and retrieve the `orderId`.